Construction hazardous substances: Carbon monoxide

-Carbon monoxide (CO) is a colourless and tasteless poisonous gas produced by gas appliances and engines when there is not sufficient air for them to work correctly.
+Carbon monoxide (CO) is a colourless and tasteless poisonous gas which can be produced in dangerous amounts when using petrol powered equipment and gas appliances.
 Carbon monoxide can kill.
 This page tells you how to control these risks and why.

 The Control of Substances Hazardous to Health (COSHH) Regulations says you must protect against the risks from carbon monoxide.
 Follow the Assess, Control and Review model.
 Pay particular attention to: